Politics of Namibia: President

 The Namibian head of state is the president, elected by popular vote every five years.
 Namibia's founding president is Sam Nujoma, who was in office for three terms from 21 March 1990 (Namibia's Independence Day) until 21 March 2005.
-Hifikepunye Pohamba was Namibia's second president serving from 2005 to 2015.
+Hifikepunye Pohamba was Namibia's second president, serving from 2005 to 2015.
 Hage Geingob was president of Namibia from 2015 to 2024.
 Nangolo Mbumba was president of Namibia until 21 March 2025, when he was succeeded by Netumbo Nandi-Ndaitwah.

 Separation of powers

-While the separation of powers is enshrined in the country's constitution, Namibia's civil society and the opposition repeatedly have criticised the overlap between executive and legislature.
+While the separation of powers principle is enshrined in the country's constitution, Namibia's civil society and the opposition repeatedly have criticised the overlap between executive and legislature.
 All cabinet members also sit in the National Assembly and dominate that body—not numerically but by being the superiors to ordinary members.

 Executive branch

 The government is headed by the prime minister, who, together with his or her cabinet, is appointed by the president.
 SWAPO, the primary force behind independence, is still the country's largest party.
 Hage Geingob was Namibia's first prime minister.
 He was appointed on 21 March 1990 and served until 28 August 2002.
-Theo-Ben Gurirab was prime minister from 28 August 2002 to 21 March 2005, and Nahas Angula occupied this position from 21 March 2005 to 4 December 2012.
-He was succeeded by Hage Geingob, who in turn was succeeded as prime minister by Saara Kuugongelwa when he became president of Namibia on 21 March 2015.
+Theo-Ben Gurirab was prime minister from 28 August 2002 to 21 March 2005, and Nahas Angula from 21 March 2005 to 4 December 2012.
+He was succeeded by Hage Geingob (in office from 4 December 2012 to 21 March 2015), who in turn was succeeded as prime minister by Saara Kuugongelwa when he became president of Namibia on 21 March 2015 and served until 21 March 2025.